The American Revolution and the New Country: American History, 1755-1790

 War was not inevitable.

 The Boston Tea Party happened in December 1773.
 The first shots of the Revolution were fired in April 1775.
 Still, the war could have been avoided.
 It was more than a year later before the Continental Congress declared independence from England.
 Until it happened, most Americans did not want a break with England.
 Many Americans had personal and families ties with England.
 Wealthy Americans sent their sons to schools in England.
 Until the very end, most members of the Continental Congress tried to avoid a break with England.
 But King George and his cabinet were in no mood to negotiate.
+As far as King George was concerned, the damned colonists were there to be milked like cows, not real or proper Englishmen.

-How did the Americans win?
+How did the Americans win the Revolution?

 Before the war began

 If this were a traditional war fought in the traditional European manner, England would have won.
 But it mostly wasn’t.
 It was something new.
-And something modern – grassroots political organization, a vigorous propaganda campaign, guerrilla warfare, wearing down the will of the occupying country until they decided the cost of trying to stay was too high.
+And something modern – grassroots political organization, a vigorous propaganda campaign emphasizing rights, guerrilla warfare, wearing down the will of the occupying country until they decided the cost of trying to stay was too high.
 I found it amazing in the 1960s that America’s strategic and military planners didn’t see the analogy between a massive American commitment in Vietnam and the massive English commitment at the start of the American Revolution.

 Each colony was separate and different until years of colony-wide protests and boycotts promoted some cooperation.
 Political networks throughout the colonies had been established.
 Local protest leaders and organizers corresponded with similar leaders elsewhere (Americans, like the English, were prolific letter writers.)

-Public opinion shifted quickly in 1775 and 1776 as England cracked down in Boston.
+Public opinion shifted quickly in 1775 and 1776 as England cracked down on Boston.
 The rhetoric of the English government was belligerent and showed no signs of wanting to negotiate differences or grievances.
 In the colonies, the change in sentiment towards independence accelerated with the publication of Tom Paine’s Common Sense in early 1775.
 His short book was an instant best-seller.
 It was read aloud and debated throughout America (often in taverns).
 It was a brilliant and effective piece of political propaganda.
 It set out in plain language how England had a tyrannical government, oppressed Americans, and why America should be free of English rule.

 The story of American farmers putting down their plows and taking up their guns to fight the British had some truth, especially in the first months of the war, but is not the whole story.
 Americans were not quite the untrained and unorganized military amateurs pictured here.
-Many were already members of local militias, whose training became more serious as the war approached.
+Most were already members of local militias, whose training became more serious as the war approached.
 Many American officers and soldiers had fought in the French and Indian War.
 Since they fought as detachments of the regular British army, they knew how British officers thought and the strengths and weaknesses of British soldiers.
 Many future American generals saw combat in the earlier war, including George Washington, Israel Putnam, Philip Schuyler (future father-in-law of Alexander Hamilton), Benedict Arnold, and Daniel Morgan.
 Two other American generals, Charles Lee and Horatio Gates, had been officers in the English army.
 Ethen Allen was part of the joint force that captured Fort Ticonderoga from the French.
 He returned 16 years later, along with Continental Army troops under Benedict Arnold, to take it away from the English.

 Besides the "home court advantage," the Americans had a psychological advantage.
 After the fighting began and King George made it clear there would be no negotiations, the Americans knew their only choices were to lose the war and suffer under harsher English rule (and the leaders would be hung as traitors) or be independent.
 And Americans were motivated by a radical new ideology of liberty and equality.
 They knew the potential advantages of self-rule under their own national government.
 To paraphrase Tom Paine, England might be able to defeat an American army, but they could never conquer the country.
 And there were armed rebels everywhere.